MiCASA Land Carbon Flux

 Summary

-In this notebook we have successfully completed the following steps for the STAC collection for MiCASA Land Carbon Flux data: 1.
+In this notebook we have successfully completed the following steps for the STAC collection for the MiCASA Land Carbon Flux dataset: 1.
 Install and import the necessary libraries 2.
 Fetch the collection from STAC collections using the appropriate endpoints 3.
 Count the number of existing granules within the collection 4.
-Map and compare the Heterotrophic Respiration (Rh) levels over the Dallas, Texas area for two distinctive years 5.
-Create a table that displays the minimum, maximum, and sum of the Rh values for a specified region 6.
-Generate a time-series graph of the Rh values for a specified region
+Map and compare the Net Primary Production (NPP) levels over the Amazon Rainforest, South America area for two distinctive months/years 5.
+Create a table that displays the minimum, maximum, and sum of the Net Primary Production (NPP) values for a specified region 6.
+Generate a time-series graph of the Net Primary Production (NPP) values for a specified region

 If you have any questions regarding this user notebook, please contact us using the feedback form.